 However, this emergency care classification is subjective, depending on how the facility codes the level of care.
 A Health Care Cost Institute study found that hospitals use the most severe and higher-priced classification to code ER visit billings.

 This means that minor care can be incorrectly classified as complex care.
 Say you get a small cut on your finger, which should be classified at a relatively low level of care but could be wrongly coded at a higher level of emergency care.
 What does this mean for you?
 An outrageous bill.

 Tips to Prevent Excessive ER Medical Bills

-With the No Surprises Bill taking effect January 1, 2022, you may get a modicum of protection against outrageous emergency care bills.
+With the No Surprises Bill taking effect on January 1, 2022, you may get a modicum of protection against outrageous emergency care bills.
 However, here are some tips to prevent getting slammed with an excessive ER bill.